harvester/harvester-perf/README.md

 # client and cluster versions
 ./bin/hvperf version

-# run the read-only suites
+# run a single suite
 ./bin/hvperf run node-capacity

+# run several suites (one comma-separated argument, not a space-separated list)
+./bin/hvperf run node-capacity,etcd-benchmark

 # run every suite, including the ones that write to the cluster
 ./bin/hvperf run all --include-write